All Episodes

 It doesn't look like it.

-So I don't know, maybe, maybe not.
+So I don't know.

-Now, I don't know if that's really a useful number, because you would expect that there would be something like uh a whole bunch of excitement and people would overbuy it, and then over time they would say, Hmm, it wasn't quite doing what I wanted it to do, and so it'd fall off a little bit, excitement would dry up, and then people would start finding legitimate uses for it, and then it would start growing back.
+Now, I don't know if that's really a useful number because you would expect that there would be something like a whole bunch of excitement and people would overbuy it.

-So, not too surprising that there would be sort of a pullback after the initial stuff.
+So not too surprising that there would be sort of a pullback after the initial stuff.

-I don't know if that's telling us anything, or even if the data is real.
+I don't know if that's telling us anything.

-Elon Musk thing he said at that all in uh summit, um, that the uh bigger goal than uh the moon is Mars, and you know, he talked about wanting to um make Mars completely self-sustaining in around 30 years.
+Another Elon Musk thing he said at that all-in summit that the bigger goal than the moon is Mars.

-Now the argument that he makes is that there's there are always natural disasters, and every planet will eventually be destroyed by something, whether it's an asteroid or we we nuke at ourselves, so we have to have at least one other space escape point, and that's what Mars would be.
+Now, the argument that he makes is that there are always natural disasters and every planet will eventually be destroyed by something, whether it's an asteroid or we nuke it ourselves.

 But it raises one question with me.

-Would the easiest place to build a new non-Earth civilization be just in space in orbit around the current Earth?
+Would the easiest place to build a new non-Earth civilization be just in space, in orbit around the current Earth?

-Because that way you could get back to Earth, you could have supplies from Earth at the same time, building up your you know, 30 years at whatever it takes to be self-sustaining, um, just as a satellite.
+You could have supplies from Earth at the same time, building up your 30 years at whatever it takes to be self-sustaining just as a satellite.

-Uh, because you could go back and forth so often while you're getting to the point of full self-sufficiency.
+But wouldn't it be easier to preserve life in orbit because you could go back and forth so often while you're getting to the point of full self-sufficiency?

 Maybe there's some reason that Mars is the right answer.